Burnaby North Scholarships

 • exemplify good citizenship and strong character and demonstrating personal responsibility and respect for others

-• demonstrated plans to continue with education in a post-secondary program
+• maintained a good academic standing demonstrated plans to continue with education in a post-secondary

 The scholarship will be awarded upon proof of registration in a post-secondary institution (tuition receipt is required).